Rahullkumr/DataScience-session/README.md

 https://mathsisfun.com/

+Data mining: converting data into meaningful information

-data analytics
+Types of Data analytics
-1. Descriptive ana (what happend) vvi
+1. Descriptive analytics (what has happened) vvi
-2. Predictive ana (what will happen) vvi
+2. Predictive analytics (what will happen) vvi
-3. Diafnostic
+3. Diafnostic analytics
-4. Prescriptive
+4. Prescriptive analytics

+median is more important than mean because it tells where the crowd is going